 Tennis Canada announced on Thursday the suspension of its National tournaments due to escalating health and safety issues as a result of the global outbreak of COVID-19.
 The suspension means that all Tennis Canada events scheduled up until the week of April 6 will not take place.

-Canadian University Winter Tennis Championships – March 13-15 at the Aviva Centre in Toronto, ON
+Canadian University Winter Tennis Championships – March 13-15 at the Sobeys Stadium in Toronto, ON

 U16 Indoor Rogers Junior Nationals – March 18-25 at the Club de tennis Iles des Soeurs in Montreal, QC